Ara Zobayan’s Rep Claims ‘Negligence’ Of Passengers Is To Blame For Fatal Helicopter Crash

 “Defendant Island Express is vicariously liable for any and all actions of Ara George Zobayan, including his negligent and careless piloting and operation of the subject helicopter,” the lawsuit reads.

-Zobayan previously violated Federal Aviation Administration (FAA) rules back in 2015, which led to reprimanding.
-The incident allegedly stemmed from Zobayan’s decision to cross a busy airspace near Los Angeles International Airport against the orders of air traffic control.
+Zobayan previously violated Federal Aviation Administration (FAA) rules back in 2015, which led to a reprimand.
+That incident allegedly stemmed from Zobayan’s decision to cross busy airspace near Los Angeles International Airport against the orders of air traffic control.
 It’s unclear if Zobayan was flying with passengers at the time of the violation.

 According to the FAA report, Zobayan admitted his mistake and took responsibility for his decision.
 The report also claims that there were “no indications” at the time that the violation was part of a larger pattern of Zobayan’s flight behavior.